What are corporate strategic advisors, consultants, coaches & mentors?

 Corporate Advisors (CA)

 CAs apply a whole-of-business long-term approach.
 They will be qualified in eg finance, accounting, marketing, law, project management and may have specific strategic management education.
-The common key attribute is an innate and well developed capacity for strategic thinking without bias to their discipline. .
+The common key attribute is an innate and well developed capacity for strategic thinking without bias to their discipline, in practice.

 Business Consultant (BC)

 Many BCs have advanced skills in a particular discipline applied typically on short or medium term contracts, although they may be retained long term.
 The goal may be to identify specific functional and/or behavioural problems.
-They may also offer solutions for those or other problems identified, provide advice on the kinds of resources needed and project manage the implementation of solutions.
-While their deliverables may incorporate some strategic elements, they will not be responsible for comprehensive corporate strategies.
+They may also offer solutions for other problems identified, provide advice on the kinds of resources needed and project manage the implementation of solutions.
+While their deliverables may incorporate some strategic elements, they will not usually be responsible for comprehensive corporate strategies or outcomes.

 BC’s goals include leaving the client with better capacities for avoiding, identifying and/or managing similar problems in the future.